coq/coq/doc/sphinx/addendum/type-classes.rst

    :name: typeclasses eauto

-   This proof search tactic implements the resolution engine that is run implicitly during type-checking.
+   This proof search tactic implements the resolution engine that is run implicitly during type checking.
 This tactic uses a different resolution engine than :tacn:`eauto` and :tacn:`auto`.
 The main differences are the
    following: